johntg96/Trafera_Work_Scripts/README.md

 * Ability to add and remove history of scanned SRO's.
 * Statistics (Qty average for work shift time periods).
 * Different scan modes: enable/disable scanning history, scan to delete from history.
-* Export SRO's with timestamps to CSV file.
+* Export SRO's with timestamps to CSV file named with current date.